 Cirque du Soleil

-The artists of Cirque du Soleil explore the possibilities of human enhancement to use in their shows [link at the bottom].
+The artists of Cirque du Soleil explore the possibilities of human enhancement to use in their shows.
 For example, one of the designers talks about ‘adding a mechanical tail to change the center of gravity.’

 Watch a short item by Engadget: